 Helping a loved one as they go through such a distressing and frightening time can be difficult for everyone.
 As well as it being a difficult time for the person going through it, we also appreciate how tough it can be for the parents, carers, friends and family members around them.
 If you’re not sure where to turn for advice and support, FYF are here to help and support you all.

 Often the unknown can be the scariest part.
 If you’d like to know more about the process of amputation and what you might expect along the way, you can find all the info here, although please be warned some of the information is very detailed.
 Emotionally, everyone deals with things differently and sometimes it can take a while to process the loss of a limb.
 When they’re ready, try to encourage your friend or family member to chat to us too, often chatting to a fellow amputee can help.
+You can find out more information of the support available to your loved one here.

 Talking To Others